jeremytammik/voltage_controlled_relay/README.md

 Currently, this state is only reached when the battery is completely empty and the entire PV system breaks down.
 However, using R1 to remove the load from the inverter below a battery threshold voltage of ca. 25.5V would prevent the breakdown, gracefully switch to grid mains and all would be fine.

+Later: it did not work out.
+Why is unclear.
+Testing the circuit manually in July, everything still works as expected.
-Later: it did not work out, and Joerg had to switch the wwwp to grid mains and limit its consumption by lowering the target temperature to 47 degrees and specifying two three-hour time slots to run in, 0-3 and 12-15 o'clock.
+Joerg had to switch the wwwp to grid mains and limit its consumption by lowering the target temperature to 47 degrees and specifying two three-hour time slots to run in, 0-3 and 12-15 o'clock.
 Then, the consumption was acceptable.
 Now, in July, turning it on and off manually, I reach 65 degrees hot water every day using PV only.

+## Live Test 2 2023-07-15

+This time around, I just want to use the voltage controlled switch as an emergency cut-off to remove all loads from the PV inverter if the DC voltege is too low, e.g., below 25.1V.
+I lowered the `adcTurnOffAll` threshold to 1000 ADC units and left the others as above.
+I increased the LED series resistors from 330 ohm to 1 kohm to reduce the light intensity and current used.

 ## Authors